shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 You take X True damage at the start of each of your turns.

-Ending Bleeding: All stacks of the Condition end when

-you’re subjected to an effect that restores your HP.

-Alternatively, a creature can attempt to remove 1 or more

-stacks of the Condition by taking the Medicine Action.
+**Ending Bleeding:** All stacks of the Condition end when you’re subjected to an effect that restores your HP.
+Alternatively, a creature can attempt to remove 1 or more stacks of the Condition by taking the Medicine Action.

 # Blinded

 You are subjected to the following effects:

-• You can’t see (see the Unseen section for more
+-   You can’t see (see the Unseen section for more information).

-information).

-• All terrain is considered Difficult Terrain for you unless

-you’re guided by another creature.
+-   All terrain is considered Difficult Terrain for you unless you’re guided by another creature.

 # Burning X

 You take X Fire damage at the start of each of your turns.

-Ending Burning: All stacks of the Condition end when

-you’re doused by at least 1 gallon (4 liters) of water or fully

-immersed in water.
-Alternatively, a creature within 1 Space

-can spend 1 AP to remove 1 stack of the Condition.
+**Ending Burning:** All stacks of the Condition end when you’re doused by at least 1 gallon (4 liters) of water or fully immersed in water.
+Alternatively, a creature within 1 Space can spend 1 AP to remove 1 stack of the Condition.

 # Charmed

 You are subjected to the following effects:

-• Your Charmer has ADV on Charisma Checks made
+-   Your Charmer has ADV on Charisma Checks made against you.

-against you.

-• You can’t target your Charmer with harmful Attacks or
+-   You can’t target your Charmer with harmful Attacks or effects.

-effects.

 # Dazed X